How the Drive for Space Solar Is Powering Your Home

 Every installation is completed with careful attention to structural integrity, electrical safety, and manufacturer requirements.

-We also use modern inspection methods, including drone technology when appropriate, to safely evaluate roofing conditions before installation begins.
+We also use modern inspection tools, including drone technology when appropriate, to safely evaluate roofing conditions before installation begins.

 The Federal Solar Tax Credit Opportunity

-The solar industry continues to evolve rapidly, and federal incentives are helping more homeowners make the switch to solar energy.
+The solar industry continues to evolve rapidly, and federal incentives are helping more homeowners transition to solar energy.

-The federal solar tax credit remains one of the biggest financial advantages available for homeowners considering solar installation.
-This incentive can significantly reduce the overall cost of a system, making clean energy more affordable and accessible.
+The federal solar tax credit remains one of the biggest financial advantages available for homeowners considering installation.
+This incentive can significantly reduce the total cost of a system, making clean energy more affordable.

-However, incentive programs can change over time, which is why many homeowners are choosing to act sooner rather than later.
+Because incentive programs may change over time, many homeowners are choosing to explore solar sooner rather than later.

 Frequently Asked Questions